"Always remember to wave goodbye"

 Richard Fogelman - Grief Encounter

-With an international team of hi-profile, multi award winning film and TV professionals bonded on a shared mission, festival success will help bring Genie's poignant message of hope to worldwide screens.
+With an international team of hi-profile, multi award winning film and TV professionals alongside new emerging filmmakers bonded on a shared mission, festival success will help bring Genie's poignant message of hope to worldwide screens.

 IAN D. FLEMING - WRITER-DIRECTOR

 (Dream Team, Hollyoaks, Disney's Evermoor Chronicles + multi